nicholas-mn/nich.dk/content/posts/low-code-no-code-sucks.md

 title = 'Low-Code / No-Code Development Sucks'
 +++

-While learning programming, I was very attracted to Low Code / No Code tools.
+While learning web development, I was very attracted to Low Code / No Code tools.

 It allowed me, with my meager skills, to quickly get a working web app out.